-This value indicates a full set of color component samples for each luminance component sample.
+"1:1:1" This value indicates a full set of color component samples for each luminance component sample.

-This value indicates a set of color samples

-for each luminance sample.
+"4:1:1" This value indicates one set of color component samples for each 4 luminance samples.

-The feature tag is intended primarily for use in the following applications, protocols, services, or negotiation mechanisms:
+- The feature tag is intended primarily for use in the following applications, protocols, services, or negotiation mechanisms: